 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-CMIST is directed by Prof Rachel Gibson and is based in the School of Social Sciences, which is itself based in the Faculty of Humanities.
-There are two PhD programmes in CMIST: the Applied Social Research (ASR), and Social Statistics, directed by Prof Yaojun Li and Dr Nick Shryane respectively.
-Students on both programmes are co-located within CMIST which aims to offer an outstanding environment for postgraduate study.
+CMI is directed by Prof Rachel Gibson and is based in the School of Social Sciences, which is itself based in the Faculty of Humanities.
+There are two PhD programmes: the Applied Social Research (ASR), and Social Statistics, directed by Prof Yaojun Li and Dr Nick Shryane respectively.
+Students on both programmes are co-located within CMI which aims to offer an outstanding environment for postgraduate study.
 Sociology (including Social Statistics) is 1st in the UK, based on the percentage of overall research activity that is world leading (4*), and 2nd based on research power.
 The School of Social Sciences' teaching was rated as 'excellent' in the last Higher Education Funding Council for England (HEFCE) teaching assessment exercise.